thomasdarimont/spring-boot-admin-keycloak-example/readme.md

 # Simple example for protecting Spring Boot Admin & Client Actuator Endpoints with Keycloak

-This example consists of the [spring-boot-admin](https://github.com/codecentric/spring-boot-admin) server application `admin-service` which monitors one other service instance `todo-service`.
+This example consists of a [spring-boot-admin](https://github.com/codecentric/spring-boot-admin) server application `admin-service` which monitors one other service instance `todo-service`.
 The `admin-service` exposes the spring-boot admin UI via the `/admin` endpoint which is protected with Keycloak.
 The client actuator endpoints of the `todo-service` are also protected with Keycloak and accessed